solarcoin/blockchain-explorer-legacy/README-COINSCIRC.txt

 ABE for SolarCoin has been modified to display a list of cold wallet addresses on the landing page.
-The total amount of SLR in cold storage is deemed as "non-circulating" and should not be included in market capitalization calculations.
+The total amount of coins in cold storage is deemed as "non-circulating" and should not be included in market capitalization calculations.
 "Coins Circulating" is defined as total coins mined minus coins held in cold storage wallets.